samikeijonen/test-accordion/README.md

 * Why invent the wheel all over again.
 * Foundation have improved a lot what comes to accessibility.

-I wanted to test can I easily use and take only Foundation [Accordion component](http://foundation.zurb.com/sites/docs/accordion.html), research what pros and cons it might have.
+I wanted to test can I easily use and take only Foundation [Accordion component](http://foundation.zurb.com/sites/docs/accordion.html), and research what pros and cons it might have.

 This plugin is a proof of concept of that research.
 I'll try to write a blog post about it sooner or later.

 ## Demo

-Demo can be found from Accordion Test Site[https://foxland.fi/demo/test-accordion/](https://foxland.fi/demo/test-accordion/).
+Demo can be found from [Accordion Test Site](https://foxland.fi/demo/test-accordion/).

 ## Copyright and License